Epistle to Philemon: Significance

-Sarah Ruden, in her Paul Among the People (2010), argues that in the letter to Philemon, Paul created the Western conception of the individual human being, "unconditionally precious to God and therefore entitled to the consideration of other human beings."
-Before Paul, Ruden argues, a slave was considered subhuman, and entitled to no more consideration than an animal.

-Diarmaid MacCulloch, in his A History of Christianity, described the epistle as "a Christian foundation document in the justification of slavery".

 In order to better appreciate the Book of Philemon, it is necessary to be aware of the situation of the early Christian community in the Roman Empire; and the economic system of Classical Antiquity based on slavery.
-According to the Epistle to Diognetus: For the Christians are distinguished from other men neither by country, nor language, nor the customs which they observe...
+According to the Epistle to Diognetus:For the Christians are distinguished from other men neither by country, nor language, nor the customs which they observe...
 They are in the flesh, but they do not live after the flesh.
 They pass their days on earth, but they are citizens of heaven.
-They obey the prescribed laws, and at the same time surpass the laws by their lives.

-Pope Benedict XVI refers to this letter in the Encyclic, Spe salvi, highlighting the power of Christianity as power of the transformation of society.
-In fact Christianity was decisive to the virtual disappearance of slavery during the Middle Ages:
+They obey the prescribed laws, and at the same time surpass the laws by their lives.Pope Benedict XVI refers to this letter in his encyclical letter, Spe salvi, highlighting the power of Christianity as power of the transformation of society: